 Here’s a few documents that I’ve put together to explain some of the procedures I’ve using in my workshops.

 In this “easy to do” how to workshop, we will be taking a wine bottle and some fake grapes to create a unique lamp project for the wine aficionado in your life, weather that be yourself or your Aunt Irene.
-I’m also going to assume that you have some crafting knowledge and know how to use your tools.
+I’m also going to assume that you have some crafting knowledge and know how to use a few simple tools.
+This can be a quick, fun project for the family.

 For this project I’ve decided to do something with an old rusty frying pan that was hanging in the Home Economics room when we moved into the school.
 It’s a great way to preserve some of the history of the place… in a functional way.
 The utensils were donated to the cause from an old auction box of kitchenware.
 I’m guessing that they have their own history as well!